emustudio/emustudio.github.io/_documentation/user/_doc/altair8800/byte-mem.md

 ## Configuration file

-The following table shows all the possible settings of Standard operating memory plugin:
+The following table shows all the possible settings of byte-mem plugin:

 |---
 |Name | Default value | Valid values | Description